New Content

 know what that god wants from them, they are basically saying that they are

-worshiping a nonexistent being; a being that they have no cause to believe
+worshipping a non-existent being.
+A being that they have no cause to believe

 exists.
-Or they are worshiping an impotent, lame, vain, non-omniscient dead god.
+Or they are worshipping an impotent, lame, vain, non-omniscient dead god.
 What I mean by

 dead is that any authority a person would try to claim from this god, such as priesthood authority, is

-inexistent, because a god like this wouldn't give any of it's creations any
+non-existent, because a god like this wouldn't give any of its creations any

 I will gladly follow the latter.
 I will gladly and gratefully pay homage to a God that has a purpose for me as an